 We will collect deposit from the tenant and hold this money in a separate account for the duration of the tenancy.

 Annual inspections will be carried out as a minimum and where we find issues with a property we will take these up with the tenant and request that any repairs or changes are made without delay after liaising with the Landlord.

 We will appoint contractors on your behalf to carryout repairs at the property only after having contacted you to seek your approval to proceed.
-During our initial consultation we will may agree with you a figure up to which we do not require prior authorization from you to appointing a contractor.
+During our initial consultation we will agree with you a figure up to which we do not require prior authorization from you to appointing a contractor.
 This is to allow us to effect small repairs which we do not see the point of bothering you with.
-Items above an agreed figure will always need prior authorization from you the only exception being emergency items where we will use our best judgement and endeavours to appoint a contractor to carry out essential repairs which would other wise if left unattended cause further damage and expense at the property.
+Items above an agreed figure will always need prior authorization from you the only exception being emergency items where we will use our best judgement and endeavours to appoint a contractor to carry out essential repairs which would if left unattended cause further damage and expense at the property.
 We will undertake the payment of accounts from third parties in connection with the day-to-day administration maintenance and repairs at the property provided sufficient funds are in hand.
 This might include property rates and charges, repairs, maintenance, insurance premiums etc. Sometime contractor’s accounts are paid by us and then subsequently recovered from the tenant, subject to the terms of the lease.
 On rare occasions we will instruct lawyers or debt recovery agencies when necessary to act on behalf of the client to enforce collection of outstanding monies from the tenant.
 In these circumstances legal costs are payable by the client (Landlord) in addition to the agents management fees.
 These fees maybe recovered from the tenant subject to the terms of the lease.

 Possible Additional Work